History of El Salvador in Timeline

 On 1 October 2005, the Santa Ana Volcano spewed a cloud of ash, hot mud and rocks that fell on nearby villages and caused two deaths.

-On 4 October 2005, severe rains resulted in dangerous flooding and landslides, which caused at least 50 deaths.
+On 4 October 2005, severe rains caused dangerous flooding and landslides, resulting in at least 50 deaths.

 2005: Expiration of the Multi Fibre Arrangement